floodnetProject16/floodnetRfa/README.md

 For building the vignette and testing the R-package locally, the path of the HYDAT database must be saved in the file `inst/config` that defines the variable `DB_HYDAT`.
 See the example `inst/config-example`.
-Afterwards the package is built, the variable `DB_HYDAT` can be loaded using the command.
+Afterward, the package is built, the variable `DB_HYDAT` can be loaded using the command.

     source(system.file('config','floodnetRfa'))

-and will point to the desired database file and the vignette can be rebuild using the command.
+and will point to the desired database file and the vignette can be rebuilt using the command.

     devtools::build_vignettes()